1. Could be used against you in a court of law if not followed correctly.

 1. Establishes clear, non-negotiable requirements that must be met by all parties.

-2. Provides a defined framework for understanding and addressing crew misconduct or breaches of expectation.
+2. Provides a defined framework for understanding and addressing crew breaches of expectation.

 3. Supports the vessel owner’s duty-of-care obligations, including safety at sea, customs and immigration compliance, and potential medical evacuation scenarios.

-4. Helps limit the vessel owner’s liability where agreed criteria have not been fulfilled by the crew member.
+4. Supports crew during Medical episodes, medical history forming part of this form.
+In turn, this helps limit the vessel owner’s liability where agreed criteria have not been fulfilled by the crew member.

 5. May be relied upon as supporting evidence in legal proceedings.